ardakarayel/Arda_Karayel/README.md

 - Freedom Index → Measures the perceived level of personal freedom.
 - Life Expectancy -> Expected average lifespan in a country, reflecting overall health and well-being.
 - Both datasets will be merged using the "Country" field to ensure accurate comparisons.

+Environmental Variable

+- Forest Area (% of Land Area) → Proportion of land covered by forest, used as an indicator of environmental quality.

 # Methodology